kurtosis-tech/kurtosis/core/TUTORIAL.md

 func (core MyServiceInitializerCore) GetStartCommand(mountedFileFilepaths map[string]string, publicIpAddr string, dependencies []Service) ([]string, error) {
     // Use our specific knowledge of the Docker image to craft the command the Docker image will run with
-    // This is where we'll use any service-specific params from above, including MyServiceParam1 }
+    // This is where we'll use any service-specific params from above, including MyServiceLogLevel }
 ```